githubrsys/startingWithTYPO3/README.md

 ## What this document does

-* Shows you some basic stuff for TYPO3, how to get into it and how to handle some things
+* Shows you some basic stuff for TYPO3, how to get into it, how to handle some things and partially gives some hints for developing
 * Does not show you basic principles of the TYPO3-CMS itself
+* This document aims torwards newbie integrators and can be overflown also by newbie developers
+* It has no benefitical information for editors

 ## Prerequisites

 * You should at least be familar with HTML and CSS
+    * -> Learn it on [Codeacademy](http://www.codecademy.com/tracks/web) for free
-* Some JS knowledge is even more wise to have
+* Some JS knowledge is even more wise to have.
+In particular jQuery
+    * -> Learn it on [Codeacademy](http://www.codecademy.com/tracks/jquery) for free

 After you are familar with these things you are able to dig into CMS business.

-**If you don´t have a clue about it, you will get seriously frustrated.**
+**If you don´t have a clue about it, you will get seriously frustrated and you should not start anything.**

 If you dig into TYPO3 you need a lot of time to understand it.

+#### Prerequisites - for developers
+* You should at least have read this: http://docs.typo3.org/typo3cms/ExtbaseFluidBook/2-BasicPrinciples/3-Model-View-Controller-in-Extbase.html
+* You are good advised to read the basic principles completely http://docs.typo3.org/typo3cms/ExtbaseFluidBook/2-BasicPrinciples/Index.html

 ## Keep it in mind